M-RaghavaReddy/M-RaghavaReddy/README.md

-### Hi there 👋
+### HI Everyone 👋
+i have created this project for basic learning of ReactNative

 <!--
 **M-RaghavaReddy/M-RaghavaReddy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-HI Everyone ,
-i have created this project for basic learning of ReactNative Here are some ideas to get you started:
+Here are some ideas to get you started:

 - 🔭 I’m currently working on ...